If you or a loved one are struggling, we can help. Request a call today.

 Valium–also called by its generic name, diazepam– is a prescription benzodiazepine medication.
 People may take Valium to manage symptoms of anxiety, tremors, alcohol withdrawal, or seizures.

 Valium is available in tablet form and is taken orally.
-People who take Valium should not drink alcohol or take other sedative medication because it can cause serious, sometimes life-threatening complications.
+People who take Valium should not drink alcohol or take other sedative medications because it can cause serious, sometimes life-threatening complications.

 Valium